bretkikehara/openshift-sonatype-nexus-jetty/README.md

 On every push to Openshift, the project configurations in the `conf` directory will always be copied to the nexus deployment directory.

+Because Java Preferences and other classes default to storing files in the user's home directory and that is not writable in OpenShift, I added a new directory
+$OPENSHIFT_DATA_DIR/userhome

+Then export a Java specific environment variable: export _JAVA_OPTIONS=-Duser.home=$OPENSHIFT_DATA_DIR/userhome

+This has the small side effect of emitting a log line every time a Java app starts("Picked up _JAVA_OPTIONS: -Duser.home=xxx"), but I find it more than makes up for that!

 ### Start Hook

 The following environment variables are set in the start hook: